ngless-toolkit/ngless/docs/contents/install.md

 Download and run the [Windows Installer](https://dl.dropboxusercontent.com/u/68453937/NGLess-0.0.0-install.exe).
-The result is a command line utility, so you need to run it on the command line (running `ngless` should work after running the installer, although you may have to start a new CMD terminal.
+The result is a command line utility, so you need to run it on the command line.
+After running the installer, typing `ngless` on the terminal should work as the installer will add the right directories to the path variable; you may have to start a new terminal, though.
+It should also work under Cygwin (but Cygwin is **not** a dependency).

-The Windows package includes bwa and samtools.
+The Windows package includes [bwa](http://bio-bwa.sourceforge.net/) and [samtools](http://www.htslib.org/).
 The bwa and samtools executables are available as `ngless-0.0.0-bwa` and `ngless-0.0.0-samtools`, respectively.
 It has been tested on Windows 10, but this has not had as intensitive testing as the Linux/Mac OS X versions so any [bug reports](https://github.com/luispedro/ngless/issues) are appreciated.